 Making a full upfront payment

-Spreading out the cost with a sizeable down payment will get you a good interest rate which, all things being equal, proceeds from the investment should cover.
-This is a win-win situation that ensures you remain liquid while gaining possession of your desired camper.
+Spreading out the cost with a sizeable down payment will get you a good interest rate, which, all things being equal, should cover the proceeds from the investment.
+This win-win situation ensures you remain liquid while gaining possession of your desired camper.